Dani-Ps/Web-project-for-professional-photographer/README.md

 ![Bygalisteo Logo](assets/logo/ico/favicon-og.ico)

-[Welcome to Bygalisteo](https://bygalisteo.com/){:target="_blank"}!
-This is the repository for the website I've created for my personal project.
+<a href="https://bygalisteo.com/" target="_blank">Welcome to Bygalisteo</a> This is the repository for the website I've created for my personal project.

 ## About Me